-- the allocation of a unique identifier (ISLRN)
+- the allocation of a unique identifier (e.g., ISLRN, DOI)

-- the attribution of the appropriate license (if such data can be licensed)
+- the attribution of the appropriate licence (if such data can be licensed)

 - the documentation

 - the selection of the appropriate storage infrastructures (storage devices or facilities, portability of data must be anticipated to ensure the preservation)

 - the bug reporting

 - the maintenance

 - the dissemination

 Among all the best practices recommended, some of them are more critical than others.
-For instance, not many initiatives are able to afford the bug reporting in the post-production phase.
+For instance, not many initiatives are able to afford bug reporting in the post-production phase.
 However, these best practices are to be implemented as recommendations and taken into account whenever possible.